dianamn/lightbox/readme.txt

 *  Vimeo links can be displayed if you use pro version of the plugin.
 In pro version you need to wrap vimeo link with &lt;a href="link"&gt;text&lt;/a&gt;

-If you think, that you found a bug in our [WordPress Lightbox](http://huge-it.com/lightbox/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)
+If you think, that you found a bug in our [WordPress Lightbox](https://huge-it.com/lightbox/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 2.0.2 =
+* 1) We have added a new View with title, description, social sharing and more options.
+* 2) We have added an option to set the position of the titles in the lightbox.

 = 2.0.1 =
 * 1) Fixed the UX/UI issues on Safari.